Terry Babcock-Lumish

-Terry Babcock-Lumish is an American professor, entrepreneur, and policymaker.
+Terry Babcock-Lumish (born March 25, 1976) is an American professor, entrepreneur, and policymaker.
 She is the Executive Secretary of the Harry S. Truman Scholarship Foundation.

 Early life

 Babcock-Lumish was born in Miami, Florida.
 Her father, Dr. Robert Lumish, was an infectious disease specialist and Chief of Infectious Diseases at UPMC Mercy Hospital.

 Babcock-Lumish grew up in Pittsburgh, Pennsylvania, and attended Upper St. Clair High School.
 She received a Bachelor of Science from Carnegie Mellon University.
 While there, she won a Harry S. Truman Scholarship.
 She later earned a master's degree in public affairs from Indiana University School of Public and Environmental Affairs and a Doctor of Philosophy from University of Oxford, St. John's College.

 Career

-From 1999-2001, Babcock-Lumish worked for the United States Government as a fellow in the Presidential Management Fellows Program in the President's Council of Economic Advisers.
+From 1999 to 2001, Babcock-Lumish worked for the United States Government as a fellow in the Presidential Management Fellows Program in the President's Council of Economic Advisers.
 Upon leaving the White House in 2001, she served as a researcher for two books by the Honorable Vice President Al Gore and Tipper Gore.

-From 2002-2004, Babcock-Lumish served as an associate fellow and research associate at the Rothermere American Institute.
+From 2002 to 2004, Babcock-Lumish was an associate fellow and research associate at the Rothermere American Institute.

-In 2005, Babcock-Lumish founded Islay Consulting LLC.
-Islay provides consulting services to include economic, policy, and political analysis.

-From 2005-2008, Babcock-Lumish served as a senior research associate at Harvard Law School.
+From 2005 to 2008, Babcock-Lumish was a senior research associate at Harvard Law School.

 From there, she went on to serve as a visiting research associate at the Oxford University Centre for the Environment.

 In January 2011, Babcock-Lumish was appointed as a Distinguished Lecturer and the first Newman Director of Public Policy at the Roosevelt House Public Policy Institute at Hunter College.
 In this position, Babcock-Lumish directed the public policy program.

-From 2012-2014, Babcock-Lumish served as an assistant professor of economics at the United States Military Academy.
+From 2012 to 2014, Babcock-Lumish was an assistant professor of economics at the United States Military Academy.

-From 2019–Present, served as Executive Secretary of the Harry S. Truman Scholarship foundation.
+She is now executive secretary of the Harry S. Truman Scholarship foundation.